 Isolated senior citizens are also in dire straits, because for them too the lockdown and social distancing have magnified their problems.
 Many of them are pining for social and physical contact with loved ones and carers.

 For both refugees and isolated elderly people, mental health-related issues often dominate their lives while the pandemic lasts.
-They simply don’t know to whom to turn.
-With the much valued support of 3M and other partners, UW-NL is able to create connections that can make a difference.
+They simply do not know to whom to turn.
+With the much-valued support of 3M and other partners, UW-NL is able to create connections that can make a difference.
 For the time being, we deliver our services exclusively online.